ThreePointPlugin/ThreePointMethod/README.md

 The points must be one after the other.
 The number of threes is not limited.

-In the <i>Input DEM</i>* section, insert a Digital Elevation Model covering the area of the indicated triples.
+In the <i>Input DEM</i>* section, insert a Digital Terrain Model covering the area of the indicated triples.
 The file should be a raster in a TIFF format and have a .tif extension.

 In the <i>Output File</i> section, select the location for the point shapefile file with the output data.